 In broad terms, replacing capitalism with a socialist economy means:

 - building a culture of economic cooperation and sustainable practices,

-- actively restructuring and decolonizing our institutions, trade, and businesses at every level.
+- actively restructuring our institutions, trade, and businesses at every level.

 - moving from relationships of exploitation to relationships of solidarity,

 An incubator is essentially a business accelerator, meaning an organization that takes in groups of people with the ambition to create new businesses/organizations, and gives them the training, networks, funding, and support they need to reach success.
 Incubators operate as a service provider which can be broken down into three main streams of activities: Educate, Incubate and Organize.

 This business accelerator model is commonly utilized and practiced within the traditional for-profit capitalist economy.
 Our research on university based entrepreneurship incubation services shows that there is no organization within Canada utilizing this approach to support the transition to a democratic economy.

 What is the Social and Solidarity Economy (SSE)?

 The social and solidarity economy (sometimes known as the socialist economy) is a model centered around collective ownership and democratic control as opposed to profit.
 That is not to say that the economic realities of a SSE enterprise do not guide its decisions, as every organization that exists in our economy (ie, a capitalist marketplace) must become financially sustainable.
 What it does mean is that there is a fundamental difference between the culture of a business that is grounded in the collective ownership and democratic assembly of its community, and the culture of a business that will grow to be controlled by the detached and questionable motives of laissez-faire economics.
 SEIZE is advocating that we channel the talents and ambitions of student and community entrepreneurs into creating cooperative businesses and SSE enterprises built around these principles, and in so doing help facilitate the transition into a democratic economy.